PacktPublishing/Secure-Continuous-Delivery-on-Google-Cloud/README.md

-# Securing-Continuous-Delivery-on-Google-Cloud-
+# Secure-Continuous-Delivery-on-Google-Cloud-
-Securing Continuous Delivery on Google Cloud, published by Packt
+Secure Continuous Delivery on Google Cloud, published by Packt